 All articles contain visual elements, including featured videos and images.
 To view an image in a larger format, click the “View Larger Image” link.
 A new window will open with a larger version of the image.
 This is especially useful for viewing images that contain labels.
 From this window, you can print the larger version of the image.

 Core Concepts: Periodic Table contains more than 150 high-interest videos that bring the content to life and support visual learners.
-All videos are designed to work with Flash or HTML5 compatible browsers using the H264 codec.
+The videos are designed to work in all compatible browsers (see System Requirements above for details).

 Text-to-speech can be activated in two ways.
 First, by clicking the Listen button at the top of an article section.
 This will open a window that displays the play controls, settings, and a “No Sound” link in case the audio does not play.
 Text-to-speech is also activated by selecting text in an article and clicking the pop-up button.